-There are, at least, two interesting reasons for the emergence of the Softwall model.
-The first one is related to the introduction of the soft IR cutoff instead a hard cutoff like the hardwall model, since this approach seems to be more natural than the other one.
-The second reason lies in the fact that softwall model really provides linear Regge trajectories, which was already a known behavior since the beginning of hadronic spectroscopy, so that
+There are at least two interesting reasons behind the emergence of the softwall model.
+The first is related to the introduction of the soft IR cutoff instead a hard cutoff as in the hardwall model, as this approach seems more natural.
+The second reason lies in the fact that the softwall model truly yields linear Regge trajectories, which was an established behavior since the beginning of hadronic spectroscopy, so that

-where $J$ is the total angular momenta, $m$ represents the hadronic masses, while $\alpha'$ (Regge slope) and $\alpha_0$ are constants.
-In this sense, one also can see a relationship between radial excitation $n$ and its squared hadron masses, given by:
+where $J$ is the total angular momentum; $m$ represents the hadronic mass; $\alpha'$ (Regge slope) and $\alpha_0$ are constants.
+The relationship between radial excitation $n$ and its squared hadron mass, given by: